 And when possible, always go with store-bought items that are just as good as homemade.
 For example, most home cooks who know what they’re doing will always tell you puff pastry is not worth the time or effort to make from scratch.
 Also, pre-made rotisserie chicken is a home chef’s go-to and can and should be mixed into a soup, casserole, or pot pie.

 Or consider whipping up your own pizza.
 Grocery stores, including Trader Joe’s, and some neighborhood pizzerias, sell standout pizza dough.
-(We also love Lidia’s Marinara as far as bottled sauce options go.)
+(We also love Rao’s Marinara as far as bottled sauce options go.)
 Add fresh mozzarella, some basil, and a nice bottle of red and you’re done.
+Bonus points if it’s heart-shaped.
 You can also use the dough for calzones, stromboli, or even zeppole.

 As a general rule of thumb, avoid relying on pre-cooked foods that are tricky to reheat or toughen quickly, like steak or fish.
 To save time when preparing meat, Angela Davis, food blogger and recipe developer behind The Kitchenista Diaries, recommends salting the meat the night before to bring out more flavor in the pan.